Children Grow up Before Your Very Eyes

 How can you make sure that you have enough of that precious time?
 Well, there are a few tricks that you can employ.
 If you are cooking a meal from scratch one day, make enough to freeze another portion for a later date.
 Get the children to help you cook and you have not only made dinner but spent some quality time with them as well.

-Never be too proud to accept help, if a family member offers to cook or clean for you say - yes please.
-You can return the favour at a later date.
+Never be too proud to accept help, if a family member offers to cook or clean for you say: yes, please!
+You can return the favor at a later date.

 Stay happy and the chances are your kids will be happy too.
 When you have small children it is a great time for you to behave like a big kid - have fun playing games with them, you won't get an excuse to ride a swing or have a water fight many times in your adult life - enjoy!

 Save precious memories.
-Take the time to put away at least a few of the many pictures, home made cards, or pasta necklaces that you will receive over the years.
-Put the child's name, age and a note or too about what they were like at the time on the back of things you save.
-My grown up children often ask me what they were like when they were little and they really love looking through their childhood pictures.
+Take the time to put away at least a few of the many pictures, homemade cards, or pasta necklaces that you will receive over the years.
+Put the child's name, age, and a note or two about what they were like at the time on the back of things you save.
+My grown-up children often ask me what they were like when they were little and they really love looking through their childhood pictures.